 What is it Like to Study at Magdalen College, Oxford?

 Undergraduate students at Magdalen College are guaranteed accommodation during term.
-This is typically done in the Waynflette building and “inside-walls” in the Cloister.
+This is typically done in the Waynflette building and “inside walls” in the Cloister.
 Graduate students are guaranteed at least two years of accommodation.
-The charges are inclusive of heating, power, and internet access.
+The charges include heating, power, and internet access.
 Three cafeteria-style services are held each day in the hall.

-Students have access to a variety of sports and the college has sports grounds accessible from the main college via Addison’s Walk.
+Students have access to a variety of sports, and the college has sports grounds that are accessible from the main college via Addison’s Walk.
 There are pitches for soccer, cricket, hockey, and rugby, as well as tennis and squash courts.
-The college keeps a boathouse on the Isis for the Magdalen College Boat Club (MCBC).
+The college keeps a boathouse on the Isis for the Magdalen College Boat Club 🔗 (MCBC).

 Where is Magdalen College?